 Saver, Cynthia.
-(2014).
-Anatomy of Writing for Publication for Nurses, 2nd Edition.
+(2017).
+Anatomy of Writing for Publication for Nurses, 3rd Edition.
 Indianapolis, IN: Sigma Theta Tau.
-(New edition coming soon!)

 Each journal specifies its preferred style and format, but many nursing journals follow these two style guides.
 Each of these also provide extensive guidelines for general writing conventions, including punctuation, spelling, grammatical conventions, gender-neutral language and writing conventions to overcome social and political “isms.”

 Excellent resource from University of Washington describing the AMA style as well as providing examples.
 Access to the complete AMA style manual online is available with a subscription.
 Also, the AMA Style Insider, the official blog of the AMA Manual of Style, is an excellent resource for not only AMA style issues, but general writing issues as well.

 Learning APA Style.
 This page from the American Psychological Association has links to tutorials for the APA 6th edition including samples.

 General Information about the Publishing Process

 73 Things Publishers Do (2013 Edition) – an overview and explanation of the role of publishers.
 (Blog post on the Scholarly Kitchen, October 22, 2013)